 There are so many things around that time that play tricks in my head to the point where I lately find myself writing them down so that I don’t ever forget the special moments and it’s wonderful people.
 But my dear friends, food is not one of those things that I could ever forget to be more exact, the desserts.

 I still remember drinking coffee at 5 years old with them, yeah, I was 5 years old and having a delicious cafesito con leche “ little coffee with milk” and a slice of what she called sweet bread, but it was really a scone with clotted cream also known as nata in Spanish.

 I wonder what Maruja will say if she found herself in a middle of a pandemic.
-Well, she will say let’s set the table, and make delicious things, let’s invite everyone over and for god’s sakes Elizabeth do not double dip in the jam and be careful with the china!
+Well, she will say let’s set the table, and make delicious things, let’s invite everyone over and for god’s sake Elizabeth do not double-dip in the jam and be careful with the china!
 I miss you grandma more than words or my desserts could ever explain.

 Sadly we can’t invite everyone over.
 At the moment my neighbors are the ones trying my scones, but I will like to invite all of you to set your table, take out your beautiful china or plates and bake your loved ones a memory for years to come.

 Where some of my scones recipes are a bit involved, I am sharing one that I think can easily be recreated at home and it’s so yummy.
 And for god’s sake guys, please do not double-dip in the jam, and let’s use the beautiful china more often I can’t think of a better time than right now.

 My delicious jam was purchased from a local farmer.
 Farmer Dave in Dracut, Mass.
 Thank you, Jane “the farmer’s wife”